Customizing your Knowledge Base for additional languages

 Setting up your Knowledge Base in different languages allows you to select those languages when creating categories and articles.

 Articles will not automatically be translated into different languages.
-You will need to create new articles and categories in those languages.
+You will need to create new articles and categories in each language you add.

 Here’s how to set a category in a different language:

 Log in to your Dashboard and click the Knowledge Base icon in the left side menu.
 Then click the Categories button at the top of the page.